Board Members

 Tom is a graduate of the University of Illinois with degrees in finance and economics.
 He spent most of his career in and around the banking industry.
 After working at a large Chicago bank for twelve years, he formed his own consulting group and later founded a banking software company.
 His speciality involved financial risk management practices and software to assist banks with profitability strategies for their various lines of business.
 Tom has written juried articles for financial journals, posted a blog for several years and has spoken at major finance industry conferences.
 In his Illinois home, he was involved in reforestation and served on his village planning committee and as village tree Commissioner.
 Along with organizing tree planting efforts, he also battled an invasive Buckthorn shrub that can devastate a native forest.
 Tom has retired to Tucson and has been an active volunteer in hiking trail maintenance, buffelgrass removal, wilderness clean-up efforts and desert restoration in the IFNM and the Tortolita Preserve.

-Mike Doyle, Vice President, Marana
+Mike Doyle, Treasurer, Marana

 An avid cyclist and public lands volunteer, Mike is a Vietnam veteran who spent 35 years teaching Criminology in Texas, California and Minnesota.
 After retirement, he spent a decade volunteering and working in national and state parks, on national and local hiking/biking trails and at Buenos Aires National Wildlife Refuge.
 Ironwood Forest National Monument provides another opportunity to continue important public lands service.

-Dave Barker, Treasurer, Tucson
+Dave Barker, Tucson

 Dave Barker is a new addition to the Tucson area.
 He spent the last 40 years in Utah, enjoying both the canyon country and mountainous areas in that state.
 After college, he worked in the ski industry and at a small destination resort.
 He followed that up with a decade of teaching fifth graders.
 The Tucson area attracted Dave and his wife Carol for its abundance of hiking, biking, and trail-running opportunities, as well as a chance to leave winter snow shoveling behind.
 They are year-around residents of Marana.
 Dave looks forward to working with the Friends to protect and enhance the unique natural resources of Ironwood Forest.